JonathanCecil01/OfficePlacementM7/ContextSearching/hayStack_implementation/README.txt

 Steps to Run the application:

-1. Insert the file of interest in the data folder to perform extraction
+1. Insert the file of interest in the haystack implementation folder to perform extraction
-2. install the 'nltk' library, install the complete version of haystack
+2. install the 'nltk' library, install the complete version of haystack with the command -  pip install 'farm-haystack[colab,faiss,inference,ocr,preprocessing,file-conversion,pdf]', Make sure to install the pdfplumber library as well.
 3. Then run the program from the existing directory.
 4. A faiss document db, a results json file and a new pdf with the highlights will be created.